Muifrend/PMclaw/README.md

 Autonomous PM assistant for Telegram → Notion task capture with optional Tavily research enrichment.

+## Why a separate `workspace-pm` matters
+Create this agent in its **own workspace** (for example `~/.openclaw/workspace-pm`) so PM logic, memory, and tools stay isolated from your personal assistant (`main`).

+This separation gives you:
+- independent persona + instructions
+- separate files/state for PM automation
+- safer routing (only PM group goes to PM agent)
+- cleaner repo structure for sharing/deploying

 ## What it does
 - Interprets task-like messages from a PM Telegram group
 - Requires a due date (asks follow-up if missing)